FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling: Introduction

-The highlights of our dataset are as follows: (1) The first large-scale fairness dataset totaling 30,000 samples in medical imaging with comprehensive demographic identity attributes including age, gender, race, ethnicity, preferred language, and marital status.
-(2) We have access to 3D imaging data of optical coherence tomography scans in addition to 2D imaging data of scanning laser ophthalmoscopy fundus images.
-This provides the opportunity for 3D fairness learning, which has been largely unexplored in the literature due to the lack of public datasets.
+The key highlights of our dataset are as follows: (1) The first large-scale medical fairness dataset totaling 30,000 samples with comprehensive demographic identity attributes including age, gender, race, ethnicity, preferred language, and marital status.
+(2) We provide both 2D scanning laser ophthalmoscopy (SLO) fundus images as well as 3D optical coherence tomography (OCT) scans, thereby enabling both 2D and 3D fairness learning.
+Notably, the exploration of 3D fairness learning has been largely unexplored in the literature due to the lack of public 3D medical fairness datasets.

-In addition to our valuable dataset, we propose a fair identity scaling method to address the fairness issue in eye disease screening as an additional contribution.
-Fair identity scaling uses learnable group weights and individual loss information in the previous training batch to scale the loss function in the current training batch.
-Samples with higher group weights and individual loss values in the previous training batch would carry higher weights in the loss function in the current training batch.
-The rationale for combining group and individual scaling is that group scaling alone ignores the within-group sample characteristic variations, which may unnecessarily overweight or underweight most samples in an identity group due to isolated individual outliers leading to model deterioration.
-Combining group and individual scaling is promising to both address the group fairness issue and tackle the within-group sample variations.

-To facilitate fairness comparisons between different models, we propose a performance-scaled disparity measure.
-The motivation to propose the performance-scaled performance measure is that current fairness metrics such as demographic parity difference (DPD) and difference in equalized odds (DEOdds) \cite{Zietlow_CVPR_2022,jiang2021generalized} may not adequately account for the trade-off between accuracy and fairness.
-In other words, a model with the same fairness could have quite different accuracy performance, which is not reflected by different fairness metrics such as DPD and DEOdds.
-Our performance-scaled disparity measure can be flexibly used to compare all kinds of fairness metrics in the context of overall performance, such as the area under the receiver operating characteristic curve (AUC).

-Our core contributions are summarized as follows: (1) We introduce the first large-scale fairness learning dataset with 30,000 subjects and six demographic identity attributes for eye disease screening including three major eye disorders affecting about 380 million people worldwide; (2) We develop a novel fair identity scaling approach to promote model fairness with both group and individual scaling; (3) We design a new performance-scaled disparity metric to evaluate model performance across different models.
+Lastly, we conduct extensive experiments to evaluate the proposed FIS.
+Our experimental results on AMD, DR, and Glaucoma detection across both 2D and 3D models reveal that the proposed FIS method improves both overall performance as well as fairness across the protected attributes of race, gender, and ethnicity.
+Moreover, it also outperforms three strong SOTA fairness methods -- fair adversarial training (Adv)~\cite{beutel2017data}, GroupDRO~\cite{sagawa2019distributionally}, and fair contrastive loss~\cite{wang2022fairness} (FSCL).